Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     ```

 <a name="postag"></a>
-## Receive PosTag Tokens and Tags
+## Receive PosTag tokens and tags

-To receive the tokens and tags from sentence:
+To receive the tokens and tags from sentence, follow the steps below:

 1. Construct NaturalLanguageProcess on OnCreate(), and connect the NLP service on init of app: